Copyright Wrentham Parish Council

 Present: The Vice Chairman – Mrs Lucinda Hutson

-Councillors – Mr Mark Buxton, Mr Kevin Cross, Mr David Fletcher, Mrs Caroline Grantham, Mr Keith Perry,
+Councillors – Mr Kevin Cross, Miss Alison Evans, Mr David Fletcher, Mrs Caroline Grantham, Mr Roger Middleditch, Mr David Reeves

 The Clerk – Mrs Frances Bullard

-The Vice Chairman welcomed all and invited members of public to speak.
+The Vice Chairman welcomed members of public and invited them to speak.

 1 APOLOGIES FOR ABSENCE